-- 4.18 The Government and the implementing departments/ agencies shall endeavor to ensure timely and smooth implementation of the project.
-IDF Department and implementing administrative departments shall both put in place a suitable contract administration framework for monitoring project performance milestones over the PPP contract period, by establishing suitable mechanisms for project monitoring such as "Project Monitoring Units" (PMUs), inter-department committees chaired by IDF Department to oversee project implementation, facilitate inter-departmental coordination , timely removal of third party hindrances and rendering assistance during events of dispute resolution or arbitration.
-The Government recognizes that appropriate capacity is critical to effectively undertake project monitoring and, therefore, appropriate human resources and IT-enabled management systems would be established for this purpose. - 4.19 Long-term contracts such as PPP contracts can sometimes be inherently "incomplete contracts" that may require mid-course corrections.
-To the extent possible, the contract must cover all possible aspects that would require subsequent adjustments; and suitable contract clauses shall form part of an SCA to the extent that post-award events can be foreseen and may be foreseeable.
-Any modifications in contractual terms shall be undertaken only in exceptional circumstances and with prior approval of the IMPAB; and shall remain subject to the following transparency principles: - 4.19.1 The concerned administrative department shall be required to justify that risk sharing at contract award stage has significantly changed thereafter due to exceptional circumstances beyond the control of both parties;
+4.18 The Government and the implementing departments/ agencies shall endeavor to ensure timely and smooth implementation of the project.
+Both the IDF Department and implementing administrative departments shall put in place a suitable contract administration framework for monitoring project performance milestones over the PPP contract period, by establishing suitable mechanisms for project monitoring such as "Project Monitoring Units" (PMUs); inter-departmental committees chaired by IDF Department/ Chief Secretary to oversee project implementation and facilitate inter-departmental coordination; timely removal of third party hindrances; and rendering assistance to sponsors during the dispute resolution or arbitration processes.
+The Government recognises that developing modern management capacities is critical to successfully undertake PPP project monitoring and implementation; and appropriate human resources and IT-enabled management systems shall therefore be utilised for this purpose.

-- 4.19.2 The concerned administrative department shall make necessary disclosures to, and obtain requisite approval of, the sector regulator, if any; and prior approval of the ECMIPP and IMPAB being the appraisal and approval authority shall necessarily be obtained before effecting any change in the contract; and - 4.19.3 All such negotiations shall be undertaken in a transparent manner aimed at generating awareness amongst all stakeholders about original bid and contractual conditions, as well as proposed changes and justifications; including making such documentation public and easily accessible on the State Public Procurement Portal.
+- 4.19 To the extent possible, a PPP contract/ concession must cover all possible aspects and allocate risks properly for all foreseeable exigencies.
+However, long-term contracts such as PPP contracts can sometimes be inherently "incomplete contracts" that may require suitable mid-course corrections; and SCA clauses must therefore address concessionaire and public entity liability for all post-award events that can be foreseen and/ or may be foreseeable.
+Any modifications in contractual terms shall be undertaken only in exceptional circumstances and with prior approval of the IMPAB; and shall remain subject to the following transparency principles: - 4.19.1 That the concerned administrative department shall be required to justify that risk sharing at contract award stage has significantly changed thereafter due to exceptional circumstances beyond the control of both parties; - 4.19.2 That the concerned administrative department shall make necessary disclosures to, and obtain requisite approval of, the sector regulator, if any; and prior approval of the ECMIPP and IMPAB being the appraisal and approval authority shall necessarily be obtained before effecting any change in the contract; - 4.19.3 That any changes in agreed key criterion such as bidding criteria shall be strongly discouraged in the SCAs, while PPP concessions may allow for mitigating any adverse financial impacts of such events through appropriate contractual amendments relating to other-than-bidding criteria in the concession agreement; and - 4.19.4 That all such negotiations shall be undertaken in a transparent manner aimed at generating awareness amongst all stakeholders about original bid and contractual conditions, as well as proposed changes and justifications; including making such documentation public and easily accessible on the State Public Procurement Portal. - 4.20 Post-award management and oversight of PPP projects shall extend to ensuring continued and uninterrupted delivery of public services and/ or use of public assets created or upgraded as part of the PP project upon contract closure, default, termination or failure.

-4.20 Steps similar to those outlined in paragraph 3.6 above.
+4.21 Steps to be taken for implementation are similar to those outlined in paragraphs 3.7 and 3.8 above.